 October 2017 (4 weeks) Canada, USA and Mexico.
 In Canada I plan to meet with the Canadian Egg Association and also a Canadian scholar who I met last year.
 In the USA I will spend time looking at the Avian Influenza outbreak from 2105 which was the worst in their history.
 In Mexico I will analyse the vaccination programmes they are currently using.

 January/February 2018 (4 weeks) Asia.
 I am yet to finalise plans for this visit.
 Initially I will like to spend time in South Korea (another country experiencing their worst AI outbreak), Thailand and China.

-The 2016 Henman/Nuffield Scholar Peter Wiggins-Davies to Rural East Growth Strategy
+The 2016 Henman/Nuffield scholar, Peter Wiggins-Davies - Rural Estate Growth Strategy

-The 2014 Henman/Nuffield Scholar David Walston explores soil fertility
+The 2014 Henman/Nuffield scholar, David Walston - Soil Fertility